atomsoftwarestudios/AjsDoc/README.md

 # Contribution

-Contribution is wellcome, but its provbably too early.
+Contribution is wellcome, but its probably too early.